 Margaret Smith Crocco

 As a social studies scholar, women's studies teacher and advocate, and educational historian, I have pursued a series of feminist engagements with citizenship education.
-My academic life has been strongly influenced by ideas related to feminist praxis, for example, social justice, peace education, eco-feminism, human rights, and global awareness .
-My work in women's studies has also stimulated interest in innovative pedagogical practices and knowledge of the critical role of education in improving the life prospects of female--and male--students, both in this country and elsewhere.
+My academic and personal life has been strongly influenced by ideas related to feminist praxis, for example, social justice, peace education, eco-feminism, human rights, and global awareness .
+My work in women's studies has also stimulated interest in innovative pedagogical practices and awareness of the critical role of education in improving the life prospects of female--and male--students, both in this country and elsewhere.
+The events of 2017 and 2018 and the rise of the #MeToo and #TimesUp movements have all reaffirmed the conviction that the struggle for women's rights remains important for this nation and the world.
+I reflect on the implications of these events for teaching about gender in social studies in a Spring 2018 piece prepared for the Social Studies Journal, which is published by the Pennsylvania Council for the Social Studies.